alexnguyennz/vsctrust.org.nz/src/content/pages/take10-auckland.md

 ---
 title: Take 10 Auckland
-awards:
-  []
+awards: []
 wantToHelpDescription:
+  - >-
-  - We’re looking for volunteers to come out on Friday and Saturday nights, hand out water, talk to people, and make the Take 10 area an inviting place to be.
+    We’re looking for volunteers to come out on Friday and Saturday nights, hand out water, talk to people, and make the Take 10 area an inviting place to be.
 Interested?
 Get in touch!
+  - >-
-  - We are also always on the lookout for medics and registered youth workers to join us and help make a difference.
+    We are also always on the lookout for medics and registered youth workers to join us and help make a difference.
+volunteerDescription: >-
-volunteerDescription: We’re looking for volunteers to come out and clean schools, make food, and spend time with tamariki.
+  We’re looking for volunteers to come out and clean schools, make food, and spend time with tamariki.
 Interested?
 Get in touch!
 ---
+**Update:**  We are currently set up on Quay Street, near the Viaduct, from 10:00pm to 3:00am on Friday and Saturday nights.
+We are offering the same great services as at Ellen Melville Centre, a safe space, water, lollies, games, first aid and meaningful kōrero and support.We would love to meet you!

 Kia ora Auckland!